 Mohican State Park is about a 20-minute drive north of the Inn, and with more than 1,100 acres, you’ll find plenty of great hiking here.
 The Lyons Falls Trail, a moderate 2-mile trek, follows the striking Clear Fork Gorge and, true to its name, features two waterfalls.
 There are several easy, 1-mile trails, plus a ¾ mile route that follows the shore of the lake, offering pretty vistas.
-The park regularly hosts events, such as an upcoming Owl Hike on February 18, 2017, where you can learn all about these fascinating creatures.
 There is also a lodge on the property, with dining facilities.

 Mohican Memorial Forest

 The neighboring Mohican-Memorial Forest is dedicated to the memory of the more than 20,000 Ohio citizens killed in World War II and conflicts since then.
 This 4,535-acre forest has 32 miles of hiking trails that wind throughout, with attractions such as Pine Run Creek, a fire tower, and Clearfork Gorge.
 There is also a 1.5-mile Discovery Forest Interpretive Trail—a great option if you have kids in tow.

 Honey Run Highlands Park is one of the prettiest parks in our area and features hiking trails, picnic facilities, and habitat restoration.
 The name comes from the Honey Run stream that cascades over a stunning waterfall.
 Hiking through the park, visitors cross over the stream on two bridges and pass by many interesting sites, including impressive Blackhand sandstone cliffs.
 Keep an eye out for barn owls, deer, ring-necked pheasants, and other wildlife that abound around here.